jaydon2020/AGL-Documentation/docs/01_Getting_Started/02_Building_AGL_Image/06_Building_the_AGL_Image/07_Building_for_EC2_arm64_and_x86-64.md

 This section describes the steps you need to take to build the AGL demo image for emulation using EC2 either for arm64 or x86-64.

-In the commanline examples below, we will focus on aws-ec2-arm64 primarily.
+In the command-line examples below, we will focus on aws-ec2-arm64 primarily.
 If you need x86-64, then replace it with aws-ec2-x86-64 likewise.

 ## 1. Making Sure Your Build Environment is Correct